Iris-xqh/InCarOccupancy-Detection-Differentiation/README.md

 Next, on the transmitter, run “sudo transmit.sh” with parameters.
 One parameter would be the total package count, another would be the time interval (in microsecond).
 It would automatically stop after the designated package count * time interval (e.g. 100 package, 100000 microsecond interval = 10s total time).
 Lastly, press ctrl + c on the receiver to stop the process.
 A consecutive string of letter “r” would appear exactly package count times.

 Repeat as many experiments as you like and get a bunch of files containing CSI data.
-Export them to the local machine and then process using Matlab and Python.
+Export them to the local machine and then process using MATLAB and Python.

+## Pre-processing data with MATLAB